-- All food products are safe; - The cold chain for all temperature sensitive products is unbroken; - The goods arrive in good condition undamaged by mishandling and uncontaminated by other products that are co-shipped with them and/or by seawater; - All food products are reasonably date coded to allow for the extended shipping period; and - Fresh food products are reasonably date coded to ensure a supply of fresh product to the communities for the duration between deliveries.
+- All food products are safe; - The cold chain for all temperature sensitive products is unbroken; - The goods arrive in good condition undamaged by mishandling and uncontaminated by other products that are co-shipped with them and/or by seawater;

+- All food products are reasonably date coded to allow for the extended shipping period; and - Fresh food products are reasonably date coded to ensure a supply of fresh product to the communities for the duration between deliveries.

 For mainland ABIS Stores, there are different supply runs and different challenges than the IBIS Stores.
 In particular during the wet season, the stores at Doomadgee, Kowanyama and Pormpuraaw require essential goods to be freighted in by aircraft.
-Other stores are by rail and then palletised for trucking to their final destinations.
+This adds a significant cost and strain to the store operations and risks viability should the cut-off period be extended.
+Other stores are serviced by rail and then palletised for trucking to their final destinations.
 Palm Island is slightly different as the goods are palletised and barged (sea freight).